-If your laptop has a removable battery, remove the battery once the laptop is off.
+If your laptop is equipped with a detachable battery, remove it as soon as the laptop is powered down.

-This can only happen if there is a source of power for the laptop.
+However, this can only transpire if there’s a power source available to the laptop.

-This is the biggest concern when fluid spills on a laptop, and getting the power off is your best defense.
+This is the paramount concern when a laptop suffers a fluid spill, and promptly cutting off the power is your primary line of defense.

-In many cases, it takes time for the liquid to work past the laptop’s shell and get to the circuitry.
+Typically, it takes a while for the liquid to infiltrate the laptop’s protective shell and reach the circuitry.

 #2 Let Your Laptop Dry